Algebra Basics: Formulas, Types & Examples

 4. Equations and Their Types

 An equation is a mathematical statement that asserts the equality of two expressions.
 Equations contain an equals sign (=).
+Solving an equation means finding the value(s) of the variable(s) that make the equation true.

 Types of Equations